ZiyangDai/Geovisualization/README.md

-# Geovisualization
-Assignments of Geovisualization course.
+# Hallstatt Lake Bicycle Map
++ the 2nd Assignment of Geovisualization course (2019-2020) of University of Salzburg
++ Javascript/ArcGIS Pro/Leaflet